BornaKalhor/bkalhor.github.io/_pages/about.md

 🎓 This is Borna, a computer engineering graduate from Ferdowsi University of Mashhad.

-📚 My interest areas are in the fields of usable privacy and security, network security, IoT security, and information retrieval.
+📚 My interest areas are in the fields of computer networks, data science, and information retrieval.
 I have taken specialized courses and worked on projects related to these topics during my undergraduate studies.

 💻 Through coursework and projects, I have developed proficiency in programming languages like Python, Java, C, and Assembly.
 I have experience building networking tools, access control systems, search engines, data mining applications, and recommender systems.